 Potential of Hydrogen, Nutrient Availability and Mobility:

 The potential or power of hydrogen is based on the concentration of hydrogen ions in a solution.
 The higher the concentration of hydrogen ions, the lower the pH and acidity.
 When hydrogen ions are used up, the pH and alkalinity rises.
 Acids start at a pH below 0, neutral is 7 and above 7 is alkaline.
 A 1 point change in pH is equal to a 10-fold increase or decrease in the amount of hydrogen ions in the solution.
 Citric acid, phosphoric acid and dehydrated fulvic acids are great at lowering a solutions pH while I like sodium bicarbonate (NaHCO3 baking soda) as pH up in hydroponics.
-Calcium sources in a soil are alkaline and buffer the soil from going too acidic. pH effect’s the availability and adsorption of nutrients by the roots.
+Calcium sources in a soil are alkaline and buffer the soil from going too acidic. pH affect’s the availability and adsorption of nutrients by the roots.
 Minerals lose their solubility in different pH ranges based on their interactions with hydrogen and oxygen ions.
 An alkaline pH higher than 7 can cause boron, copper, iron, manganese, and zinc ions to be less soluble.
 All trace elements lose some solubility above 6.5 with molybdenum being the exception.
 Not a pH for gardening anyways.
 Below 6 can cause the solubility of calcium, magnesium and phosphates to increase.
 We all know between a pH of 5.5 and 6.5 is perfect for our plants.
+Some elements are soluble in very acidic solutions while other elements are soluble in very alkaline solutions.
+To make sure they are all available, we want a happy medium between acidic and alkaline.
 We never want a static pH though.
 You’ll want it to fluctuate so all the essential minerals get adsorbed.
 As mentioned above, the mineral ratios and concentrations change weekly in veg and almost daily in flower.
 Your bloom booster will do you no good if your substrates pH is 6.5.
 In veg, ammonium and nitrate uptake is crucial.
 Special bacteria prefer a pH above 6 to convert NH4 to NO3.
 I’ll go more into the nitrogen cycle later.
 Minerals can precipitate or fall out of solution because of pH.
 Some may be heavy enough to fall as sediment or even light enough to stay suspended yet still unavailable.
 Cation and anion exchanges also play a role in the pH of the rhizosphere or hydroponic nutrient solutions.
 Cation exchanges release hydrogen ions lowering pH.
 Anion exchange uses hydrogen ions causing a raise in pH.
 During the day, the process of photosynthesis also releases hydrogen ions when electrons are being passed in a series of redox reactions in an electron transport chain across cells.
 At night when photosynthesis stops, plants and microbes increase their rate of respiration which consumes hydrogen ions causing a rise in pH.
 This is one way those microbes in Recharge help regulate pH.
 If a plant becomes mineral deficient, it has the ability to trans-locate some minerals from one part of the plant to another back up the phloem.
 Typically pulling minerals from the lower leaves up to the new growth up top.
 About half of the minerals are semi-mobile.
 They’ll initially be moved up the plant from the roots and become immobile once they get where they’re going.
 Calcium is part of cell walls and you can’t remove a house’s framing and have it still stand.
 If any of these elements become deficient, necrotic, stunted and damaged leaves start to appear.
 Notice it’s mainly macros that are mobile and mainly micros being semi-mobile.
 Molybdenum is the only mobile micro element.